-Doing the books is a legal requirement
+Doing business by the books

 Every business is required by law to 'keep books'.
-Over and above this, keeping accurate records makes sound business sense and you'll thank yourself later if you get a proper system in place from the outset.
+Over and above this, keeping accurate records makes sound business sense and you'll thank youself later if you get a proper system in place from the outset.

-Keeping good records can help your business:
+Having an ICB Bookkeeper can help your business:

 - budget for tax payments ahead of time with no nasty shocks at the end of the year

 - avoid interest and penalties by making it easier to pay the right tax at the right time